10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 5. Daiwa Tatula CT

-The Daiwa brand is one that has been producing great quality baitcast reels for decades.
-The Daiwa Tatula CT is a model that’s much more affordable than the first four options on my list, but it still offers quite a bit of premium features that seasoned anglers will look for in a solid reel setup.
+The Daiwa brand has been producing great quality baitcast reels for decades.
+The Daiwa Tatula CT is a much more affordable model than the first four options on my list, but it still offers many premium features that seasoned anglers will look for in a solid reel setup.

-This is a fantastic baitcasting reel for the money and is certainly a great option for beginners.
+This is a fantastic baitcasting reel for the money and a great option for beginners.

-This model is surprisingly durable considering its low-profile, lightweight body construction that’s made out of an aluminum frame.
-The internal components are just what most anglers are looking for as the Daiwa Tatula CT offers instant anti-reverse capability along with a 7+1 bearing system which is said to be exceptionally smooth.
+This model is surprisingly durable considering its low-profile, lightweight body construction made from an aluminum frame.
+The internal components are just what most anglers are looking for as the Daiwa Tatula CT offers instant anti-reverse capability and a 7+1 bearing system which is said to be exceptionally smooth.

 What I Like About It

-The Daiwa Tatula is also leading Bassmaster angler Seth Feider’s preferred casting reel.
+The Daiwa Tatula is Bassmaster angler Seth Feider’s preferred casting reel.

 Pros: